Perspective | How patience and partnership built a billion-dollar data center business

 Murphy took over as chief executive in January 2001 and met with DigiPlex’s lenders to devise a 90-day turnaround plan.

-“This was pioneering,” Murphy said, looking back.
+“This was pioneering,” Murphy said.
 “Data centers were doing well in the U.S., but the concept moved to Europe and the industry overbuilt tremendously.”

 As conditions deteriorated, Murphy put everything on hold, including plans to buy and expand existing server farms.
 The lenders wanted to sell the company, which Murphy estimated was worth only $50 million out of the nearly $400 million invested.